universalamateur/universalamateur.github.io/content/post/How-TeamOps-principles-foster-discontinuous-innovation-at-GitLab.md

 GitLab also emphasizes the [importance of iteration](https://about.gitlab.com/handbook/values/#iteration) and encourages team members to break down complex problems into [smaller, more manageable pieces](https://about.gitlab.com/handbook/values/#minimal-viable-change-mvc) that can be tackled one step at a time.

 Overall, the principles and action tenets of [TeamOps](https://about.gitlab.com/teamops/) can create an environment that supports and fosters discontinuous innovation by empowering team members to take [ownership](https://about.gitlab.com/handbook/values/#ownership) of their work, encouraging creativity and risk-taking, and focusing on continuous iteration and learning.

+## Free Training and Certification - Your start into TeamOps

+If you are interested in learning more about TeamOps and how to implement this operating model, signup for the free [Teamops Certification by GitLab](https://levelup.gitlab.com/courses/teamops).